TomPace101/nanopore_diffusion/new_notes.md

 _TODO_ bring in the series object from old postproc, so line_profile will work

-_TODO_ try to switch all locator rendering to the late method.
-The challenge is that sometimes you're working with locators that belong to a different request.
-So you've got to watch out for that, and have access to the request, not just its locators.
-(This is actually closer to the way it worked before: ParameterSet has methods for constructing file paths.)
-Maybe it won't work, but you can try.

-_ISSUE_ Paths: you never know if it will be a locator, path, or string.
-Render-at-point-of-use will work for the locator-to-path step.
-But still I don't know if I have a path or a string.
-I can assume it's a string, but then I can never use paths.
-I can cast it to a path, but that might be redundant.
-Right now, there are possible cases where the code requires one or the other, but there isn't a conversion done.
-How do we systematically find such cases?
-You could do this:
-- render to make sure you have a path or string
-- then case to path or string, as needed.
-But that's tedious.
-And prone to being forgotten.

 _ISSUE_ There are input files for the simulation test that aren't tracked in git.
 We need to have another validation step generate this file first.
 That will require the expression projector.